-CEPAR raises its operational level depending on the nature of a threat and the likelihood it may have an effect on the Johns Hopkins enterprise.
+CEPAR raises its operational level depending on the nature of a threat and the likelihood it may have an effect on the Johns Hopkins institutions.

 When there is credible information about a potential threat, CEPAR will share that information with the entire Johns Hopkins community.
-This information may include specific information, if available, about the nature of the threat, including the geographic region or regions affected, how the threat is being transported or likely to spread, and any infrastructure that may be affected.
+This information may include specific information, if available, about the nature of the threat and geographic regions or infrastructure that may be affected.

-CEPAR employs the following threat notifications to keep the John Hopkins enterprise informed:
+CEPAR employs the following threat notifications to keep the Johns Hopkins enterprise informed:

 CEPAR Alert: High priority and warrants immediate action or attention.

 CEPAR Advisory: Important information, but may not require immediate action.